acoetzer/studies/networkingStudies/theCompleteNetworkingFundamentalsCourse_YourCCNAstart-DevidBombal/section4_TcpIpModel.md

     * ethernet was the layer 2 encapsulation.
     * IPv4 Was the layer 3 Protocol.
     * TCP is the layer 4 Protocol.
-        * An we know this because we see the PRO:0x06 hexadecimal number
+        * And we know this because we see the PRO:0x06 hexadecimal number which relates to TCP whereas 0x017 relates to UDP
             * You can see more IPv4 Protocols [Here](https://www.iana.org/assignments/protocol-numbers/protocol-numbers.xhtml "IPv4 Protocol List")

 <br>